MethodsAndPractices/vsteam/.docs/Get-VSTeamApproval.md

 When using with TFS "IncludeMyGroupApprovals" will be added to the request when Assigned To Filter, Release Id Filter are not empty and Status Filter equals Pending.

-The Team.Approval type has three custom table formats:
+The vsteam_lib.Approval type has three custom table formats:

 - Pending: ID, Status, Release Name, Environment, Type, Approver Name, Release Definitions
 - Approved: Release Name, Environment, Is Automated, Approval Type, Approver Name, Release Definitions, Comments